 Apple configuration profiles can be either device or user-specific.
 You can create custom configuration profiles using the Apple profiles whose type is macOS device.
 But currently, Miradore custom profiles are not compatible with the macOS user configuration profiles.

-For more information about the profiles types and what can be configured with the custom profiles, check the Complete MDM payload list on Apple's website.
+For more information about the profiles types and what can be configured with the custom profiles, check the Complete MDM payloads for Mac computers or the document Profile-Specific Payload Keys on Apple's website.

 - Miradore Premium plan

 - Start building a custom profile by creating a .mobileconfig file using Apple Configurator 2, Profile Manager, or another third-party software.
 For instructions, refer to Apple's documentation.